Welcome to Blackfriars Bridge Class

 Miss Stephenson - Teaching Assistant

-What we will be learning in Year 3 this week:
+Here’s what we will be learning next week:

-We will be beginning to send home reading books for those children who have not already chosen them.
+We will be beginning to send home reading books on Monday, Wednesday and Friday for those children who have not already chosen them.
 Reading diaries should be brought to school each day.

-PE- We will be continuing to work on football skills and footwork skills in our lessons.
+PE- We will be continuing to work on skipping and basketball skills this week.

 PE will take place on Monday and Tuesday for Blackfriars class and Tuesday and Thursday for Waterloo class.
 Children should come to school in their school PE kits on those days.